PaulHaeberli/EnvMap3d-Raspberry-PI/README.md

         selecting No, and restarting

-    I have only tested this on Raspberry Pi 3 Model B I am working on makeing this work with the desktop GL driver running!
+    I have only tested this on Raspberry Pi 3 Model B I am working on making this work with the desktop GL driver running!

     I am working on a new version of this that will work